autoSteve/ha-solcast-solar/README.md

 An increasing energy sensor (or sensors) must be supplied.
 This increasing sensor may reset at midnight, or may be a "total increasing" type; of importance is that it is increasing throughout the day.

 The integration determines the units by inspecting the `unit_of_measurement` attribute and adjusts accordingly.
 Where this attribute is not set it assumes values are kWh.
 Generation history updates occur at midnight local time.

+> [!TIP]
+>
+> In order for the integration to be able to spot anomalous PV generation, it needs the generation entities to regularly report to Home Assistant.
+Entities that report a latest generation value periodically or increase in regular steps are supported.
+If your PV generation entity does not fall into a similar generation pattern then auto dampening might not work for you.

 > [!NOTE]
 >